carlosjhr64/Such/README.md

 Wraps widgets with an alternate constructor which factors out the configuration and assembly procedures into metadata.
-Can be used to wrap any class with the alternate constructor, although currently only Gtk3 widgets is supported.
+Can be used to wrap any class with the alternate constructor, although targeted only Gtk3 widgets.

 ## INSTALL: